 When the president of the United States talks about the self-healing grid in his 2013 State of the Union address and a widely followed investment website like The Motley Fool points to self-healing grids as a “Big Smart-Grid Investment Idea for 2014,” maybe it’s time to take a closer look.
 Upcoming reports from Navigant Research will examine many of these technologies in 2014 ‑ including my next report, Flexible AC Transmission Systems.

-Tags: Finance & Investing, Policy & Regulation, Power Outages, Smart Grid Infrastructure, Smart Utilities Program, Utility Innovations
+Tags: Digital Utility Strategies, Finance & Investing, Policy & Regulation, Power Outages, Smart Grid Infrastructure, Smart Utilities Program

 | No Comments »